deepak-data-science/credit-risk-modelling-project/README.md

 This application helps financial institutions assess credit risk by analyzing various customer financial parameters and generating credit scores with risk ratings.
 It uses a trained machine learning model to predict the probability of default and provides actionable credit scores ranging from 300 to 900.

+## Dataset :
+The dataset was provided by Atliq Technologies for training purpose.

 ### 🔧 Technical & Analytical Skills Applied

 - **Exploratory Data Analysis (EDA)**: Used box plots, histograms, KDE plots, and correlation analysis to understand data distribution, behavior, and key relationships.